Stance (martial arts)

+Wide or narrow

 This refers to the lateral distance between the lead and rear foot.
-In general, open stances are more stable than closed stances.
-However, open stances leave one vulnerable to groin attacks and expose a larger portion of the body to an opponent.
+In general, wide, also known as square, stances are more stable than narrow stances.
+However, narrow, also known as bladed, stances leave one less vulnerable to groin attacks and expose a smaller portion of the body to an opponent.

 Long or short

 This refers to the distance from the lead foot to the rear foot.
 Short stances make the user very agile, but can be unstable.
 Long stances are very stable, but this is at the expense of agility.
 Most stances are approximately as wide as the shoulders, though there is significant variation between styles.

 High or low

 This refers to the bend in the knees and height relative to a normal standing position.
 Low stances are very powerful and assist delivery of power through the body to either the arms or the legs.
 High stances are more mobile and allow one to reposition rapidly.

 Weighted or unweighted

 Unweighted stances are those where half of one's bodyweight is on each foot.
 Forward-weighted or backward-weighted stances place most of body weight on either the rear or the lead foot, respectively.
 Forward-weighted stances are more aggressive, allowing stronger punches and kicks because one's weight is already forward.
 Alternatively, backward-weighted stances are more defensive, allowing one to fall back more easily.

 Most disciplines have one major stance that they regularly employ (generally from a standard guard position), and many variations of this standard stance which incorporate various combinations of open/closed, long/short, high/low or weighted/unweighted.
 Typically, martial arts do not teach fighting stances until students have developed other basic skills.